Interview Questions and Techniques For Hiring a Consultant

 Give an example of when you've overcome a problem at work.

 Competency questions provide huge scope for assessing a candidate’s suitability for your company.
-They are also a useful tool in providing the candidate more depth on the culture or values of the business.
+They are also a useful technique for providing the candidate more depth on the culture or values of your business.
 They can be tailored towards values the employer considers important, or address a key aspect of the role such as project management or coaching.

 This is a technique common in management consulting.
 Case studies again provide huge scope focused on assessing a candidate’s skillset.
 Problem solving, analytical and numeracy skills, and even innovation or creativity can all be assessed.
 Case studies can also be linked to client-facing skills, presenting the output in a simulated environment.

 Employers should consider how powerful a selling-tool case studies can be.
 They are essentially a business scenario reflective of the day-to-day work the business undertakes.
 An engaging and well-managed case can excite prospective employees and allow them to visualise their life at the company.
 On the flip-side a poorly run case study can result in a candidate, regardless of their performance, becoming disengaged and disinterested.

 There is a huge amount of literature available on case studies, partly due to the variety they have.
 They can range from data manipulation and maths exercises, to internet research-based written reports.
 All require logical reasoning, time management, and an understanding of commercial principles.

 Stay tuned in this information hub for more advice on the creation and answering of case study type questions.